vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/TIU FIELD LIST IMPORT.md

  property | value
  --- | ---
- Method comment | Calls the import process to import all of the fields in the

- Leading comment lines | {::nomarkdown}^TMP global for this process.
-Result contains a list of NAME^X^RENAME strings.{:/}
+ Method comment | Calls the import process to import all of the fields in the Leading comment lines | {::nomarkdown}^TMP global for this process.
+Result contains a list of NAME^X^RENAME<br/>strings.{:/}

- Generated on January 13th 2017, 6:15:57 am
+ Generated on January 13th 2017, 6:24:32 am